-Johnson, & Johnson, 2008).
-However, empirical findings regarding their impact on well-being are scarce and studies have found differences regarding their effectiveness when it comes to behavioral engagement and performance across various situations, such as contributing to school-construction projects or playing computer games (Kistruck, Lount, Smith, Bergman, & Moss, 2016; Peng & Hsieh, 2012).
+Competition and cooperation are both thought to stimulate behavioral engagement (e.g., Deutsch, 1949b; Leclercq et al., 2018), performance (e.g., Stanne et al., 1999), and well-being (e.g., Tjosvold et al., 2008).
+However, empirical findings regarding their impact on well-being are scarce and studies have found differences between their effectiveness when it comes to behavioral engagement and performance in various situations, such as contributing to school-construction projects or playing motor skill-improving computer games (Kistruck et al., 2016; Peng & Hsieh, 2012).
 Given that the findings remain inconclusive (i.e., some results favor cooperation, while others favor competition), it is critical to examine which type of social interdependence best facilitates the attainment of self-improvement goals.
 Answering this question is key, as it is because of such goals that most users turn to self-improvement technologies in the first place (Anderson et al., 2013).

-To address this important gap, we investigate whether competition or cooperation in the context of self-improvement technologies is more effective in helping users to achieve their personal goals (i.e., behavioral engagement, performance, and wellbeing).
+To address this important gap, we investigate whether competition or cooperation in the context of self-improvement technologies is more effective in helping users to achieve their personal goals (i.e., behavioral engagement, performance, and well-being).
 We do so by developing a self-improvement chain framework that integrates social interdependence theory (Deutsch, 1949a; Johnson & Johnson, 2005) and achievement goal theory (Atkinson & Litwin, 1960; Elliot & Church, 1997).
 Based on the nature of social interdependence inherent in competitive versus cooperative goal structures (Johnson & Johnson, 2005), we predict different outcomes for different goals.
-Specifically, we consider two opposing psychological paths triggered by social interdependencies: a positive path operating through strive for success and a negative path operating through fear of failure.
+Specifically, we consider two opposing psychological paths triggered by social interdependencies: a positive path operating though strive for success and a negative path operating through fear of failure.
 Our results reveal that competition not only arouses strive for success more effectively than cooperation does but also elicits greater fear of failure.
 Furthermore, strive for success has a stronger impact on performance and personal growth, while fear of failure affects behavioral engagement and life satisfaction to a greater degree.
-Hence, the relative strengths of the two indirect paths jointly determine whether a competitive or cooperative goal structure will be superior for a specific self-improvement goal.
+Hence, the relative strengths of the two indirect paths jointly determine whether a more competitive or cooperative goal structure will be superior for a specific self-improvement goal.

 This work offers three main contributions.
 First, our study contributes to the literature on the user-related impact of engaging and goal-supporting technologies.
-Surprisingly, little empirical research has been conducted to compare competition and cooperation in terms of downstream consequences such as user behavior and well-being (for notable exceptions with regard to engagement and performance, see Kistruck et al., 2016; Peng & Hsieh, 2012).
+Surprisingly, little empirical research has been conducted to compare competition and cooperation in terms of downstream consequences such as user behavior and well-being (for a notable exception with regard to engagement and performance, see Kistruck et al., 2016; Peng & Hsieh, 2012).
 We add to existing literature by developing an integrative framework that links competitive (vs. cooperative) goal structure with self-improvement goal attainment through different goal orientations: strive for success and fear of failure.
-The two studies conducted within this paper lend support for our framework and demonstrate that there is no silver bullet for users seeking to attain their self-improvement goals.
+The two studies discussed within lend support for our framework and demonstrate that there is no silver bullet for users seeking to attain their self-improvement goals.
 While competition is more effective in enhancing performance and personal growth, cooperation is superior in terms of behavioral engagement and life satisfaction.